 This site may contain affiliate links for which a small commission is received.

-I was chatting with a friend about my online business and explaining how I came to be in business when I was asked how I started.
-The more I explained the more I realized that to build an online business these days there are definitely 10 Things To Think About When Building A Website Or Blog.
+While chatting with a friend about my business, I was asked how I got started online.
+The more I explained the more I realized that to build an online business there is a checklist new entreprenuers should review and actually work through when launching a blog.
+Here is my best advice on the 10 Things To Think About When Building A Website Or Blog.

 1. Pick a niche you feel passionate about.